Haseeb479/Edgesploit/README.md

 - Update your browser to the latest version.
 - Try using different browsers.
 Recommend to start off using Google Chrome (the browser Edgesploit has been tested on).

-For Complaint and BUGS [Discord server.](https://discord.gg/HQmSYGK8tV)
+You can report bugs, find support, & suggest features on my [Discord server.](https://discord.gg/HQmSYGK8tV)

 ## Any keybinds?